cisco-open/ndfc-roles/README.md

 The characteristics of the resulting fabrics are as follows (see also the included PDF for a topology).

 1. 2 Spine acting as Route Reflectors for all Leaf and Border Gateway
-2. 4 Leaf (2 VPC pairs using fabric-peering for their virtual peer-link)
+2. 4 Leaf / VTEP (2 VPC pairs using fabric-peering for their virtual peer-link)
-3. 2 Border Gateway (Currently not connected to a MSD fabric.
+3. 2 Border Gateway / VTEP (Currently not connected to a MSD fabric.
 This will be added later.)
 4. 2 VRF: v1 and v2
 5. L3 connectivity between VRF v1 and v2
 6. L2 connectivity within each VRF
+7. VXLAN/EVPN Replication Mode: Ingress

 Spines and Leafs can be added/removed by updating the Common Role Variables described below.

 ### Common Role Variables